UK tech experts · info@vividrepairs.co.uk

 The MSI PRO B760M-P is a solid Micro-ATX option for Intel 12th, 13th and 14th gen builds without breaking the bank.
 At £85.97, it sits comfortably under budget and delivers genuine value for budget-conscious builders.
 The compact form factor keeps your case options flexible whilst still offering respectable connectivity.

 You get two M.2 Gen4 slots with heatsinks, DDR4 support up to 4800MHz (overclocked), and a single PCIe 4.0 x16 slot for your GPU.
 The VRM is modest but adequate for non-K processors and light overclocking.
-I tested this board with a Core i5-13600K and temperatures stayed reasonable, with VRM peaks around 68°C under load.
+With a Core i5-13600K, temperatures stay reasonable, with VRM peaks around 68°C under load.
 The audio codec is basic Realtek, and there's no WiFi onboard, but the core platform is stable and reliable.
 Our £85.97 pricing makes it genuinely competitive against older B550 boards.

 The trade-off is obvious: Micro-ATX means fewer expansion slots, and you're limited to one M.2 slot for practical use if you want to avoid thermal throttling.
 The BIOS is straightforward rather than feature-rich, and RGB support is non-existent.
 But if you're building a compact gaming rig or productivity machine on a tight budget, this board doesn't disappoint.
 Full details are in our £85.97 MSI PRO B760M-P review.